kkrizanovic/RNAseqEval/doc/RNAseqEval.md

-    -a <file> : a reference annotation (GFF/GTF/BED) file -o (--output) <file> : output file to which the report will be written
+    -a <file> : a reference annotation (GFF/GTF/BED) file -o (--output) <file> : output file to which the report will be written -ex (--expression) : if present, the script will also calculate and output gene expression data

 ### eval-annotations
 Used in eval-annotations mode, RNAseqEval.py script will print out basic information on a annotations file.